 I served as a Postdoctoral Fellow under the mentorship of Professor Lisa Bero at the Charles Perkins Centre at The University of Sydney where I held a Postdoctoral Fellowship from the Canadian Institutes of Health Research (CIHR).
 I am a member of the Evidence Policy and Influence Collaborative, which is focused on multidisciplinary studies of corporate and other influences on scientific research and health policies.

 I was awarded my PhD in Nursing from the University of California, San Francisco in the innovative Nursing, Health Policy program under the supervision of Dr. Ruth Malone, an internationally-recognized expert in the activities of the tobacco industry.
 My dissertation was the first in-depth exploration of the relationships between nurses and medically-related industry and was funded by the Canadian Institutes of Health Research and the Agency for Healthcare Research and Quality.

-I am a registered nurse and I practiced clinically at the San Francisco Department of Public Health Medical Respite and Sobering Centre.
+I practiced clinically at the San Francisco Department of Public Health Medical Respite and Sobering Centre.
 This 24/7 nurse-managed program provides support to individuals acutely intoxicated with alcohol.
 Serving as a pre-hospital diversion program and an alternative to jail, the Sobering Centre accepts clients directly from police and ambulance services, offering safe, short-term, supportive and responsive care to the multiple needs of clients with chronic alcohol dependence.